 Pulsate works with over 250 credit unions and community banks reaching 19 million consumers.
 The company’s investors include CMFG and Pulsate is partnered with the CUNA Mutual Group.
 To learn more please visit www.pulsatehq.com

 About Q2 Holdings, Inc. Q2 is a leading provider of digital banking and lending solutions to banks, credit unions, alternative finance, and fintech companies in the U.S. and internationally.
 Q2 enables its financial institutions and fintech companies to provide comprehensive, secure, data-driven digital client engagement solutions – from consumers to small businesses and corporate clients.
 Headquartered in Austin, Texas, Q2 has offices throughout the world and is publicly traded on the NYSE under the stock symbol QTWO.
 To learn more, please visit Q2.com.
 Follow us on LinkedIn and Twitter to stay up-to-date.

+Contact Information

+Rosemary Turley

+VP of Marketing

+M: +353 86 829 1393

+E: rosemary.turley@pulsatehq.com